manuakasam/ZF2_3_QuickStart_Rewrite/docs/02_working_with_services.md

 What is a Service?
 ==================

-//@todo someone who can define Service in a few sentences in easy to understand words.
+//@todo someone who can define Service in a few sentences in easy to understand words

 For what we're trying to accomplish with our `Album`-Module this means that we want to have a Service that will give us the data that we want.
 The Service will get it's data from some source and when writing the Service we don't really